Annovae/PKMDS-G5/README.md

 Thanks to those of Project Pokemon (http://projectpokemon.org/) who have helped research and document the underlying structure of Pokemon game save files.

+Thanks to the folks at Smogon for the stat formula and other things.

 Special thanks to SCV, Sabresite, loadingNOW, Poryhack, GatorShark, Jiggy-Ninja, Codr, Bond697, mingot, Guested,